Body

 - When you have filled out the above sections, click "Submit".

 - You will now see the goal card on your goals page.
-You can add and edit goals throughout the year from this page - either click "Edit Goal" to update the above fields or use the 3 dots on the bottom right of the card to delete, archive, or simply view the full goal details.
+You can add and edit goals throughout the year from this page - either click "Edit Goal" to update the above fields or use the 3 dots on the bottom right of the card to archive or simply view the full goal details.

 - You should not archive or mark a goal as "Completed" prior to your annual review, as goals in those statuses do not automatically show up on reviews.
 Keep goals as "In Progress" until you discuss them in your annual review and then during that process you can mark them as completed, then archive them as desired.
+If you change your position where a goal is truly no longer applicable, discuss with your manager marking a goal with the appropriate status, archiving that goal, and replacing it with some more relevant to your new duties.

-- Completed goals DO remain as a goal card on this page until they are archived for general review/updating or other tracking you are doing
+- Completed goals DO remain as a goal card on this page until they are archived for general review/updating or other tracking you are doing.

 If you have any questions about your goals, please reach out to your supervisor/chair.
 For questions or issues with Workday, please log a ticket here.